TheBarret/Latency-Analyser/README.md

 Tracks and plots latency data and processes it through a FFT model (Work in progress)

 ![image](https://github.com/TheBarret/PingTracker/assets/25234371/559cf174-fe23-4f9c-8d7e-64f2b16581ed)

-(screenshots are from a newer version im testing and are usually different in look but will be uploaded soon)
+__screenshots are from a newer versions im currently testing and are usually different in look but will be uploaded soon__

 # Advantages